 G. Dispute Resolution and Administrative Claims Process.
-Whenever an issue is elevated to a dispute, the parties shall exhaust the Department’s Dispute Resolution and Administrative Claim process set forth below as a condition precedent to filing an action in the Ohio Court of Claims.
+Whenever an issue is elevated to a dispute, the parties shall exhaust the LPA’s Dispute Resolution and Administrative Claim process set forth below as a condition precedent to filing an action in the Ohio Court of Claims.
 The following procedures do not otherwise compromise the Contractor’s right to seek relief in any Ohio Court with legal jurisdiction.

 All parties to the dispute must adhere to the Dispute Resolution and Administrative Claim process.
-Do not contact Department personnel who are to be involved in a Step 2 or Step 3 review until a decision has been issued by the previous tier.
-Department personnel involved in Step 2 or Step 3 reviews will not consider a dispute until the previous tier has properly reviewed the dispute and issued a decision.
+Do not contact LPA personnel who are to be involved in higher tiers until a decision has been issued by the previous tier.
+LPA personnel involved in higher tier reviews will not consider a dispute until the previous tier has properly reviewed the dispute and issued a decision.

-Failure to meet any of the timeframes outlined below or to request an extension will terminate further review of the dispute and serve as a waiver of the Contractor’s right to file a claim.
+Failure to meet any of the timeframes outlined below or to request an extension will terminate further review of the dispute and serve as a waiver of the DBT’s right to file a claim.

-Disputes and claims by subcontractors and suppliers may be pursued by the Contractor on behalf of subcontractors or suppliers.
-Disputes and claims by subcontractors and suppliers against the Department but not supported by the Contractor will not be reviewed by the Department.
-Disputes and claims of subcontractors and suppliers against the Contractor will not be reviewed by the Department.
+Disputes and claims by the Designer, subconsultants, subcontractors and suppliers may be pursued by the DBT on behalf of consultants, subconsultants, subcontractors or suppliers.
+Disputes and claims by the Designer, subconsultants, subcontractors and suppliers against the LPA but not supported by the DBT will not be reviewed by the LPA.
+Disputes and claims of the Designer, subconsultants, subcontractors, and suppliers against the DBT will not be reviewed by the LPA.

 Continue with all Work during the Dispute Resolution and Administrative Claims process, including that which is in dispute.
-The Department will continue to pay for Work.
+The LPA will continue to pay for Work.

-The Department will not make the adjustments allowed by , , and if the Contractor did not give notice as specified in and .
-This provision does not apply to adjustments provided in Table .
+The LPA will not make the adjustments allowed by 104.02.B, 104.02.C, and 104.02.D if the DBT did not give notice as specified in 108.02.F.1 and 108.02.F.2.
+This provision does not apply to adjustments provided in Table 104.02-2.